Egress Window Code in Ohio

 Window wells with a vertical depth of more than 44" shall be equipped with an approved permanently affixed ladder or steps.
 Ladders or rungs shall have an inside width of at least 12", shall project at least 3" from the wall and shall be spaced not more than 18" on center (o.c.) vertically for the full height of the window well.
 The ladder or steps shall not encroach into the required dimensions of the window well by more than 6".
 The ladder or steps shall not be obstructed by the emergency escape and rescue opening.
 Ladders or steps required by this section are exempt from the stairway requirements of Section 1011.

-To put it all simply, if you are developing your basement in Ohio you will need an egress window that has a wide clearance and be easily opened.
-The Great Egress Company provides a curated collection of windows that meet egress requirements.
+The Great Egress Company provides a curated collection of windows that meet Ohio egress window code.
 The easiest way to get your hands on a code-compliant egress window is to let us ship one straight to your door.
 Have a look for yourself.

 Our windows come in several types and sizes that will pass egress window code in Ohio.
 If you need a specific size or a specific color, we can have a custom window made just for you.